-The Jewish holidays in the Hebrew month of Tishrei are a short but intense period ending with the Biblical holiday of Shemini Atzeret (the Eight Day of Assembly).
+The Jewish holiday season in the Hebrew month of Tishrei is a short but intense period ending with the Biblical holiday of Shemini Atzeret (the Eight Day of Assembly).
 Since there is no Temple service today, its modern incarnation is Simchat Torah, characterized by finishing and beginning again the cycle of Torah reading.

 Every year I am struck by the image of two men rolling the scroll from the end all the way to the beginning, in a back-and-forth motion that makes them appear to be rowing a boat.
 It takes about ten minutes to transfer all of the leather parchment from one side to the other.

 My community has a slightly irreverent and humorous approach to worship, so this year, when the man who was about to read from the Torah out loud leaned over and pointed at Bereshit, the first word in Genesis, he took a deep breath and said wearily, “Here we go again.”